harrisj/trump_data/it_modernization/README.md

 - description: a short description of the system
 - risk: a description of the risks from letting DOGE have full access to the system

+# Can You Tell Me More About These Names?
+No. I am mainly just trying to track who is at each agency, the types of systems they might be accessing (mentioned in news coverage as well as the general notion they are looking at HR/Contracting/Procurement systems) and a timeline of events for their action.
+Other news organizations like ProPublica and Wired already have excellent resources on who these people are and where they have come from.

+# PIAs and SORNs?
+Unlike a private business, the US Government is not allowed to just wantonly collect data on citizens without notification and legal review.
+There are two main types of documents that can provide insight into what data is in various systems that DOGE is accessing:
+- **Privacy Impact Assessments** [(examples)](https://www.ed.gov/about/ed-overview/required-notices/privacy/privacy-impact-assessments-pia) are required to assess the privacy impact of any new system that stores and/or processess the private information of individuals (as mandated in the E-Government Act of 2022).
+- **Systems of Records Notices** [(examples)](https://www.ed.gov/about/ed-overview/required-notices/privacy/privacy-act-system-of-record-notice-issuances) identify the purpose for which a record about an individual is collected, from whom and what type of information is collected and how the information is shared with individuals and organizations outside/external to the agency (as mandated in the Privacy Act of 1974).

+In some cases, both of these documents might describe the same system, but it's not necessarily guaranteed.
+For instance, OPM might have a SORN describing the SORN describing the general structure of personnel records, and one or more differently-named systems that operate on that data.
+In essence, you can loosely think of the SORN as describing what information is collected on a form coming into the agency, while a PIA describes systems that act on that data after it has been ingested.
+I have made my best attempt to link to relevant SORNs and PIAs when I can, but it is an inexact science because they describe two related but different concepts.

 # Disclaimer
 I am doing my best to fill in the gaps and collect information on a purposefully murky organization designed to avoid transparency and oversight.
 Mistakes are inevitable; please be aware of the risks and point out any issues to me by filing an Issue on this repo.
 Also, I am not a reporter.
 I only put things in here that have been presented publicly in the media.